Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with spinal muscular atrophy (SMA) every day, SpinalMuscularAtrophy.net brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with spinal muscular atrophy (SMA) every day, SpinalMuscularAtrophy.net brings you frequent articles, points of view and advice from health leaders and experts.

 My name is Lewis, a weak type II.
 I live in New Jersey in the US.
 Yes, it is New JERSEY, and not New Joisey.
 So no jokes about the state, because I have heard them all.
 I am currently 46.
 Read more.